wadewegner/wadewegner.github.com/_posts/2014-01-21-better-support-for-httpclient-in-the-salesforce-toolkits-for-net.md

 Just because we released doesn't mean I've stopped working.
 In fact, I've been monitoring feedback via Twitter and Github, and today made a few worthwhile optimizations.
 It was rightly pointed out to me by [Darrel Miller](https://twitter.com/darrel_miller) that the <span class="inline-code">ServiceHttpClient</span> did not [optimally use the HttpClient library](https://twitter.com/darrel_miller/status/420685723243536384).
 Specifically:

-- The <span class"inline-code">Developer.Common</span> library created a new <span class="inline-code">HttpClient</span> each time.
+- The <span class="inline-code">Developer.Common</span> library created a new <span class="inline-code">HttpClient</span> each time.
 This can be an extremely expensive operation.

 - There was no way to modify the <span class="inline-code">HttpRequestMessage</span> class.

+- There was no way to use the <span class"inline-code">HttpClient</span> across <span class"inline-code">ServiceHttpClient</span> and <span class"inline-code">AuthenticationClient</span.

 To fix this, a number of changes were made to the <span class"inline-code">Developer.Common</span> library.